otevrro21/Comparator/README.md

 # Comparator
-This is a program that takes two whole numbers as input and outputs which one is greater.
+This is a program written in C, that takes two whole numbers as input and outputs which one is greater.